lcary/ai-summarization-benchmarks/README.md

  - HuggingFace pipelining, GGUF model inference, and more...

 In most cases, the optimizations were still too slow or the T4 ran out of memory due to lack of quantization.
+More details can be found in the docstrings at the top of the above scripts.

 #### Flash Attention Incompatibility